-The impact of this intervention in 2022/23 was an improvement in the student's Maths from -0.71 Progress score in Maths at the start of the academic year to -0.04 at DP2.
-Overall, the student achieved an improved P8 score in 2022/23 based on End of Year Estimates, resulting in the student achieving a significantly positive P8 score based on Estimates.
+The impact of this intervention in 2023/24 was an improvement in the student's Maths from -0.71 Progress score in Maths at the start of Year 10 to -0.04 at DP2 end of Year 10.
+Overall at the end of Y11 however, the student did not achieve their target grade in Maths but achieved an overall positive P8 score.